-We spend too much time playing games and checking updates on social media rather than having precious moments with the people we love and care.
+We spend too much time playing games and checking updates on social media rather than having precious moments with the people we love and care about.

 We complain about the traffic, the weather, our boss, and our colleagues when we get to work, but we never look at ourselves at all.

-However, when we think about death, it can be an experience like what Ted Leonsis went through or like what Robin Sharma suggested, take a walk in the cemetery, we will then discover that life is too short.
+However, when you think about death, it can be an experience like what Ted Leonsis went through or like what Robin Sharma suggested, take a walk in the cemetery, you will then discover that life is too short.

-And suddenly, we realized that we shouldn’t complain about the traffic or blame our colleagues, because these are puny matters.
+And suddenly, you realized that you shouldn’t complain about the traffic or blame your colleagues because these are puny matters.

-Remembering our death and that life is short can serve as a great awakening to finding out what we truly want from our lives.
+Remembering your death and that life is short can serve as a great awakening to finding out what you truly want from your lives.

 3. Create a Personal Manifesto